altermo/ultimate-autopair.nvim/notes/maybe.md

 + [ ] newline backspace for ambiguous pairs
 + [ ] make keymap desc stack doc
 + [ ] multicharacter pair not in string/other node
++ [ ] extension in extension where they can return instead of continue